Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_flu_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_flu_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_flu_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_flu_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_flu_timer_ - Default: 1 - Time a player must be near someone before it spreads.\
 _randomat_flu_interval_ - Default: 10 - How often effects happen to infected.\
 _randomat_flu_distance_ - Default: 100 - Distance a player must be from another to be considered "near".\